k8debug/vpk/docs/gettingstarted.md

                                     Video requires network connection to YouTube
 ```

-DEMONSTRATES VIDEO :: THIS IS A VERSION 2 VIDEO MUST BE REPLACED WITH VERSION 5 VIDEO
+DEMONSTRATES VIDEO :: THIS IS A VERSION 2 VIDEO THAT WILL BE REPLACED WITH VERSION 5 VIDEO ONCE AVAILABLE

 <div style="margin-left: 150px;">